 Want help planning a trip to Oregon with kids?

 CB!
-Family Vacation Advisors can book vetted kid-friendly accomodations, recommend age-appropriate activities and more.
+Family Vacation Advisors can book vetted kid-friendly accommodations, recommend age-appropriate activities and more.
 Click to send us a request >

 Those who already feel comfortable on skis or boards will be challenged by the 4,300 acres of terrain and 11 lifts.
 Better yet, the ski season here is longer than most, as there typically are good conditions from Thanksgiving through May, so it even works as a reliable spring break ski destination.
 For non-skiers, there is a fun tube run that families love.
 There’s also on-mountain childcare available for newborns up to age 10.